 The West End living lab will include smart city elements including:

 1. Intelligent LED Lighting: Street lights in the living lab along Market Street will be converted to LED, and these lights will be managed by intelligent nodes, which allow for remote lighting management, outage alerts, and operational efficiencies.
 [Installed March 2017]

-3. Network Connectivity: Fiber and cellular networks will provide full coverage, powering the living lab.
+3. Network Connectivity: Fiber, cellular and Wi-Fi networks will provide full coverage, powering the living lab.
+[Active March 2017]

 4. Public Wi-Fi will be available in the West End living lab.
 [Launch Spring 2018]